 You try to identify the name of the sounds and where you heard the sound (which ear, or ears).
 As you work through the series of exercises your brain has to work harder & harder to detect and identify the sounds as we superimpose other noises that act as a interference, or distraction.
 Through this process the brain becomes more and more focused on trying to hear and identify the three special sounds and is being retrained to ignore your tinnitus.

 We recommend you complete the brain training in 15 separate sessions each of around 20 to 30 minutes over a three week period.
-You will need headphones to listen to the individual sound files which are only 20 - 40 seconds long.
+We recommend using good quality headphones to listen to the individual sound files which are only 20 - 40 seconds long.
+If you find using headphones uncomfortable, you can listen using your system's speakers but you will find it harder to identify the direction of the sound.
 You can download all the sound files to your computer, smartphone or MP3 player for each session, or you could listen to them directly from the Tinnitus Tunes website.

 We have provided two free sample sound files that are from the early part of the training, so relatively simple examples that will give you a taste for what is involved.
 The training comes with full written and audio instructions.
 There are 15 sessions in total and links to all 15 sessions are given below.

 Here you can Download the guide which also includes sheets if you want to record your results.
 It is not necessary to record the results and some people find doing so distracts them from the exercise.